Nick Maton Player Props: Tigers vs. Twins

 Nick Maton At The Plate

-- Maton has had at least one RBI in 23.8% of his games this season (15 of 63), with two or more RBI four times (6.3%).
-He has also accounted for three or more of his team's runs in four contests.
+- Maton has picked up an RBI in 23.4% of his games this season, with two or more RBI in 6.3% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.